Contents:

 Good | G4 | Noticeable heavy wearing, some parts are erased | $10-$15 |

-Please note that the table shows the average value of the coin.
-Actual market prices for collector coins may vary depending on a number of factors (including current market conditions, rarity of the coin, errors, and demand among collectors).
+Please note that the table shows the average value.
+Actual market prices may vary depending on a number of factors.

 Explore the Rarity of the Collectibles

-The rarity of collectible coins also plays a role in their value.
-Coins issued in limited quantities or coins with errors are valued higher.
+Coins issued in limited quantities or those with errors are valued higher.
 For example, a 3 Legged Buffalo nickel is a rare specimen with a minting error that is worth considerably more than a traditional specimen because of its unique defect.
-The fewer specimens that have survived, the higher the demand and price for such a coin will be.
+The fewer specimens that have survived, the higher the demand and price for such a specimen will be.

-Tip: To be sure of the correct valuation of a coin, it is important to use professional services or check the current prices yourself at auctions or in specialized applications like Coin ID Scanner.
+To be sure of the correct valuation, it is important to use professional services or check the current prices yourself at auctions or in specialized applications like Coin ID Scanner.
 For example, with the help of this app you will be able to instantly scan coins and get information about their value, rarity and features.
 This greatly simplifies the valuation process and saves time.

 Step 2: Research the Market and Select a Sales Strategy

 Research the market and current prices again (here it will be better to constantly monitor the current situation).
-Visit online auctions and platforms use specialized applications like Coin ID Scanner to get the current price of your coins.
+Visit online auctions and platforms.

 Decide on a selling strategy and select the right dealer.
 How to sell coins to a dealer?
-Again, conduct a search and find organizations or people who specialize in your type of coins.
+Again, conduct a search and find organizations or people who specialize in it.
 You can turn to numismatic auctions (Heritage Auctions and Stack's Bowers); numismatic clubs (to get advice on reputable dealers); and online resources (eBay or Coin World Marketplace).

 Step 3: Carefully Prepare the Collection for Sale